The Patient is in apps are integrated with Siri on both the iPhone and Apple Watch to provide a voice interface for messaging.

 To ensure the best experience, the internal NLP engine used in the Patient is in apps has been optimized for Siri in a medical environment.

-The following are some sample phrases which the doctor may use with Siri on both the iPhone and Apple Watch:
+The following are some sample phrases which the doctor may use with Siri on both the iPhone, Apple Watch, and HomePod:

 - Send a Patient message saying I’ll go to Exam Room 1 in 15 minutes